skypilot-org/skypilot/llm/llama-3_1-finetuning/readme.md

       },
       {
         "role": "user",
-        "prompt": "For a car, what scams can be plotted with 0% financing vs rebate?", }
+        "content": "For a car, what scams can be plotted with 0% financing vs rebate?"
+      }
     ]
-  }'| jq .
+  }' | jq .
 ```

 :tada: **Congratulations!** You now have a finetuned Llama 3.1 8B model that is well versed in finance topics.
 To recap, all model checkpoints and replicas **stay in your own private infrastructure**.